 West Hill Court in Highgate, North London, was built in 1933 and designed by Scottish architect William Bryce Binnie.
-Binnie was a decorated WW1 Veteran who worked in both New York and London, as well as carrying out much work for the War Graves Commission.
-His other London work includes the East Stand of the old Arsenal Stadium, which since Arsenal’s move to the Emirates Stadium has been converted to flats.
+Binnie was a decorated WW1 veteran who worked both in New York and London, as well as carrying out work for the War Graves Commission.
+His other London work includes the East Stand of the old Arsenal Stadium.

-West Hill Court is early British example of reinforced concrete and steel construction and can be found in an enviable location near Hampstead Heath.
-As you might expect therefore it is well maintained and surrounded by some wonderfully landscaped gardens.
-The only thing we didn’t like are some unsympathetic lighting brackets in the ‘Ye Olde Inne’ style which are attached to the exterior at various points; it is very likely these are later additions.
+West Hill Court is an early British example of reinforced concrete and steel construction and enjoys an enviable location near Hampstead Heath.
+As one might expect it is therefore well-maintained and surrounded by some wonderfully landscaped gardens.

 © Modernist Tourists 2016